Community and Shared Ownership

 As a community-led project, we believe in and promote a collaborative approach to develop the content of this book.
-For example, writing The Turing Way chapter is an iterative process that involves designing, outlining, writing, reviewing, and editing its contents.
+For example, writing a The Turing Way chapter is an iterative process that involves designing, outlining, writing, reviewing, and editing its contents.
 Similarly, community-oriented processes evolve over time with the help and feedback from the community members.

 Community members, contributors and co-authors#

 Everyone who contributes to this book, no matter how small or big their contributions are, is recognised in this project as a contributor and a community member.

 Their contributions may include carrying out small tasks such as reporting bugs, correcting factual errors, adding references, opening issues to discuss an idea, commenting on an ongoing discussion, exchanging ideas with other members or citing and promoting The Turing Way.
 As discussed in the next subchapter, these contributors are highlighted in the Contributors Table.

 Many contributors will also make substantial contributions such as writing a subchapter, maintaining community interactions, setting up or maintaining the project’s infrastructure, helping others in their work and supporting their participation.
 All the substantial contributors are also highlighted in the Contributors Table and named as co-authors [def] on the book as a whole.
 As stated in our Governance document, “substantial contribution” is a subjective term.
 Therefore, we have tried to add as much detail as possible in the next subchapters through personas, contribution types and acknowledgements of those contributions including when a contributor is named as an author.

 Authors are listed in alphabetical order by last name.
 The first author is always The Turing Way Community.